kean/Nuke/Documentation/NukeUI.docc/NukeUI.md

 Both views play animated images – GIF, APNG, animated WebP, and animated HEIC – with no setup.
 See <doc:AnimatedImages>.

-``LazyImage`` is designed similar to the native [`AsyncImage`](https://developer.apple.com/documentation/SwiftUI/AsyncImage), but it uses [Nuke](https://github.com/kean/Nuke) for loading images.
+``LazyImage`` is designed similar to the native [`AsyncImage`](https://developer.apple.com/documentation/SwiftUI/AsyncImage), but it loads images with `ImagePipeline`.
 You can take advantage of all of its features, such as caching, prefetching, task coalescing, smart background decompression, request priorities, and more.

 ![nukeui demo](nukeui-preview)